apache/spark/core/src/main/resources/error/README.md

 ## Access fields

-To access error fields, catch exceptions that extend `org.apache.spark.SparkError` and access
+To access error fields, catch exceptions that extend `org.apache.spark.SparkThrowable` and access
   - Error class with `errorClass`
   - SQLSTATE with `sqlState`